Head Office Address:

-Sanford Heisler Sharp is a public interest civil rights law firm with offices in New York, Washington, D.C., San Francisco, San Diego, Nashville, and Baltimore.
-Founded in 2004, the firm currently employs 91 individuals—58% of them women and 69% are members of diverse groups.
+Sanford Heisler Sharp is a public interest civil rights law firm with offices in New York, Washington, D.C., San Francisco, Palo Alto, San Diego, Nashville, Atlanta, and Baltimore.
+Founded in 2004, the firm currently employs 91 individuals—58% of them women and 69% members of diverse groups.
 Its attorneys have recovered more than one billion dollars for individuals and the United States government and achieved unparalleled success in promoting meaningful changes for employees in corporate America, the legal industry, higher education, and our communities.

 The firm is committed to helping and giving a voice to disadvantaged groups and individuals, assisting whistleblowers litigate their claims, representing employees seeking relief from employers’ retirement fund mismanagement and abuses, and advocating for employees and executives in a wide range of employment disputes, including severance negotiations, wrongful termination, retaliation, wage and hour violations, sexual harassment, and gender, sexual orientation, race, national origin, and disability discrimination.

 They move the needle in high-profile, precedent-setting litigation not only by winning significant compensation for their clients, but also through achieving real change in companies and institutions to create a more equitable environment and enlightened management policies.
 The firm also promotes social and economic change by increasing media awareness and stimulating public dialogue.